BTS On ‘Wings: YNWA,’ Another Daesang, English Songs, ARMYs And More [Interview]

 IQ: You’ve done perfect English covers in the past.
 Would you be releasing any English songs anytime soon, so you can reach an even wider audience?

-BTS: BTS is focusing on songs we can perform best in Korean but our works are getting attention from around the world despite the language barrier.
+BTS: BTS is focusing on songs we can perform best in Korean, but our works are getting attention from around the world despite the language barrier.
 However, we are all for any great professional opportunities to work with other artists in English or in other languages for that matter, if we can reach a wider audience worldwide.

 IQ: Despite being one of the most successful K-pop acts in recent years, you have managed to remain really down-to-earth and humble.
 What keeps you grounded?